 Employment Insurance (EI)

-With the country facing relatively low unemployment, EI rates will actually go down next year!
-You will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!
+Overall, you will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!

 EI RATES (per $100 insurable earnings)

-As you start planning for 2019, our business counsellors are always here for you if you have any further questions!
+Our Business Advisors are always here for you if you have any further questions!